Troop and Group Activity & Travel Guidance: Last updated April 9, 2021

 These policies will be reviewed and updated regularly.

-- In Indiana, Girl Scout gatherings in orange counties are limited to groups of 50 or less.
-In red counties, gatherings are limited to 25 people.
+- In Indiana, Girl Scout gatherings in yellow or blue counties are limited the group sizes listed in the governor's most recent Executive Order.
 Positivity rates by county can be found here.
 All safety guidelines listed below should be followed.

 - Day use of buildings at camp properties in

 Kentucky is available now for groups of 10 or less.
 Click here to learn about COVID precautions and to

 - Troop and household overnights in seasonal tents, three season cabins, and primitive units will begin on April 15.
 Reservations are now available here.